Hours: Mon-Fri 8:30AM-5:00PM ET

-If you’re looking to find a new Medicare insurance plan this year during Annual Enrollment Period or another time, one thing we’ve suggested in the past is working with a Medicare insurance sales agent.
+If you’re looking to find a new Medicare insurance plan this year during the Annual Enrollment Period or another time, one thing we’ll always suggest is working with a licensed insurance agent.
 They can help you navigate the many choices of Medicare insurance plans and find one that may suit your needs.
-But, can you trust that your Medicare insurance agent is giving you sound advice that’s based on your needs and not what they’re getting paid?
+But can you trust that your licensed insurance agent is giving you sound advice that’s based on your needs and not what they’re getting paid?

 Today, we’re going to demystify the payment methods that allow agents to earn their living without pushing the cost on to you, the consumer.